GOVERNING TERMS & CONDITIONS OF SERVICE

 These terms and conditions of service constitute a legally binding contract between the “Company” and the “Customer”.
 In the event the Company renders services and issues a document containing Terms and Conditions governing such services, the Terms and Conditions set forth in such other document(s) shall govern those services.

-(a) “Company’ shall mean OCEANAIR, Inc. as well as its respective subsidiaries, related companies, agents and/or representatives;
+(a) “Company” shall mean OCEANAIR, Inc., its subsidiaries, related companies, agents and/or representatives;

 (c) “Documentation” shall mean all information received directly or indirectly from Customer, whether in paper or electronic form;

 (d) “Ocean Transportation Intermediaries” (“OTI”) shall include an “ocean freight forwarder” and a “non-vessel operating carrier”;

 (e) “Third parties” shall include, but not be limited to, the following: “carriers, truckmen, cartmen, lightermen, forwarders, OTIs, customs brokers, agents, warehousemen and others to which the goods are entrusted for transportation, cartage, handling and/or delivery and/or storage or otherwise”.

 2. Company as Agent.

 The Company acts as the “agent” of the Customer for the purpose of performing duties in connection with the entry and release of goods, post entry services, the securing of export licenses, the filing of export and security documentation on behalf of the Customer and other dealings with Government Agencies, or for arranging for transportation services, both domestically and internationally, or other logistics services in any capacity other than as a carrier.